Looking for a healthy weekly meal plan? Here’s a 28 day healthy meal plan with recipes for healthy meals throughout the week.

 - Yogurt: Healthy Chocolate Snack, Plain yogurt (with a splash of maple syrup) with granola or berries

-- Crispy chickpeas: Crispy Roasted Chickpeas, Crispy Roasted Black Beans
+- Crispy chickpeas or beans: Crispy Roasted Chickpeas, Crispy Roasted Black Beans

 - Nuts & fruit: A handful of almonds and dried cherries